Mariner 36 in Falmouth in November 2019

 relocating domestic hot water heater

-When the marine diesel is removed there is little purpose in keeping the domestic hot water heater behind the engine.
-Right now it is there so that excess heat from running the engine can be used for domestic hot water.
+When the marine diesel was removed there was no reason to keep the domestic hot water heater behind the engine.
+Originally it was there so that excess heat from running the engine can be used for domestic hot water.

-The existing water heater is a Force 10 406011 water heater which is no longer made.
+The previous water heater was a Force 10 406011 water heater which is no longer made.
 This is 6 gallon capacity 120VAC 1500W with front heat exchanger.
 The dimensions are 13½" high, 13¾" wide, and about 20" deep including adequate space for the pressure relief valve.
-It is becoming more apparent that there is not enough room for this tank and a 120VAC tank is not desireable.
+This tank was removed.

 water heater location